VxWolf/Real-ish-Weapon-Names/README.txt

 CHANGE LOG:

+v8
+-Added weapons from the Federales weapon pack, Fugitive weapon pack -other stuff i've completely forgotten about lets start fresh with these changelogs, ok?

 v7
 -Added support for a LOT of custom weapons.
 This spans between custom weapon made by Pawcio, Silent Enforcer, Gambyt/Matthelzor, Killerwolf, Germantacos, Carl ruins everything and Zdann (Thanks Alcat)